Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 First Year Class Matriculant's Selection Factors

-Admission requirements include a bachelor’s degree from an accredited college or university, MCAT completion, and completed prerequisite coursework in biochemistry, general and organic chemistry, biology, physics, social/behavioral sciences, and English composition or literature.
+Admission requirements include a bachelor’s degree from an accredited college or university, MCAT completion, letters of recommendation, and completed prerequisite coursework in anatomy, biochemistry, general and organic chemistry, biology, physics, social/behavioral sciences, and English composition or literature.
 We’re also looking for academic success, leadership abilities, community involvement, and exposure to the field of health care.

 International Students Accepted?
 Does Not Accept International Students